phoenixframework/phoenix/guides/deployment/fly.md

 Fly makes it easy to deploy instances closer to your users.
 Through the magic of DNS, users are directed to the nearest region where your application is located.
 You can read more about [Fly.io regions here](https://fly.io/docs/reference/regions/).

-Starting back from our baseline of a single instance running in `sea` which is Seattle, Washington (US), Let's add the region `ewr` which is Parsippany, NJ (US).
+Starting back from our baseline of a single instance running in `sea` which is Seattle, Washington (US), let's add the region `ewr` which is Parsippany, NJ (US).
 This puts an instance on both coasts of the US.

 ```console
 $ fly regions add ewr